Juvenile nasopharyngeal angiofibroma

 - widening of the pterygomaxillary fissure and pterygopalatine fossa

 CT is particularly useful at delineating bony changes.
 Findings are similar to those described above.
 Typically a lobulated non-encapsulated soft tissue mass is demonstrated centered on the sphenopalatine foramen (which is often widened) and usually bowing the posterior wall of the maxillary antrum anteriorly.
 There is marked contrast enhancement following administration of contrast, reflecting the prominent vascularity.

-Extensive bony destruction is usually not a feature, but rather bone is remodelled or resorbed.
-This feature may be helpful is differentiating from other more aggressive lesions.
-Intracranial extension can however occur.
+Extensive bony destruction is usually not a feature; bone is rather remodeled or resorbed.
+This feature may be helpful in differentiation from other, more aggressive, lesions.
+Intracranial extension can, however, occur.

-Angiography, although not essential, is often useful in both defining the feeding vessels as well as in preoperative embolization.
+Angiography, although not essential, is often useful in both defining the feeding vessels and in preoperative embolization.
 Supply of these tumors is usually via 3:

 internal carotid artery: less common, usually in larger tumors

 Of note, enlargement of feeding vessels is not a common finding 6.

 MRI is excellent at evaluating tumor extension into the orbit and intracranial compartments.